madebits/madebits.github.io/blog/2017/2017-05-07-Windows-10-on-Virt-Manager.md

 Select a host folder to share, e.g. `/data/share`.
 VM [runs](http://rabexc.org/posts/p9-setup-in-libvirt) as user `librivt-qemu` under group `kvm` (configurable in `/etc/libvirt/qemu.conf`) - ensure this user and group has [access](https://unix.stackexchange.com/questions/257372/how-can-i-store-files-in-the-mounted-shared-folder), along with your own user to the host shared folder.

+New files are in guest are created as non-shareable with the group.
 Normally, the following setting should be enough, but they do not work:

 ```bash
 chown -R libvirt-qemu:kvm /data/share